The Viceroy

 “The biggest problem with the game is the lack of any sort of real tutorialization, meaning you will probably struggle until you understand the basic gameplay mechanics through trial and error.”

-“The graphics are decent and don't eat up a whole lot of resources on your PC like some games would.”
+“The graphics are decent and don't consume a lot of resources on your PC like some games would.”

 “The graphics aren't exactly next-gen, but they work for what they are meant for.”